VinnySmallUtilities/sdel/readme.md

 flag 'sl' get slow down progress (pauses when using the disk)

 flag 'cr' set to creation mode.
-A not existence file must be created as big as possible
+A not existence file must be created as big as possible.
+After creation, the files will be automatically deleted unless the "_ndf" option is applied.

 flag 'crd' set to creation mode with create a many count of directories.
-To clean up the inode, it is better to use other solutions.
+To clean up the inode, it is better to use other solutions (another programs).

 Directories are created without patterns, patterns are not applied.